Kav91/nri-flex-concept/README.md

 docker run -d --name nri-flex --network=host --cap-add=SYS_PTRACE -l flexDiscoveryRedis="t=redis,c=redis,tt=img,tm=contains,r=true"  -v "/:/host:ro" -v "/var/run/docker.sock:/var/run/docker.sock" -e NRIA_LICENSE_KEY="yourInfraLicenseKey" nri-flex:latest
 ```

-### Testing
+### Testing & Debugging
 ```
 Testing a single config
 ./nri-flex -config_file "flexConfigs/redis-cmd-raw-example.yml"
 ./nri-flex-mac -config_file "flexConfigs/redis-cmd-raw-example.yml"

-Testing all configs in ./flexConfigs
+Testing all configs in ./flexConfigs (this repo has alot of examples! only keep what you need) ./nri-flex
-./nri-flex
 ./nri-flex-mac

+Debugging
+./nri-flex -force_log <- will spit out additional info to stdout (do not use in production)

 ```

 ### Installation

-- Setup your configuration see inside flexConfigs for examples
+- Setup your configuration see inside flexConfigs, flexContainerDiscovery & fullConfigExamples for examples
-- Flex will run everything by default in the default flexConfigs/ folder (so keep what you want before deploy)
+- Flex will run everything by default in the default flexConfigs/ folder (so only keep what you need before deploying)
 - Review the commented out portions in the install_linux.sh and/or Dockerfile depending on your config setup
 - Run install_linux.sh or build the docker image
 - Alternatively use the install_linux.sh as a guide for setting up